lengfeld/subpatch/website/ref/command-line.md

     subpatch configure [-q | --quiet]

-Configure the current superproject to use subpatch.
+Configure a superproject to use subpatch.
 The command adds the `.subpatch` config file at toplevel directory of the superproject. subpatch uses the existens of this file as a marker that the project is using subpatch.